-Pokémon had an episode about this with a Teddiursa, using its cuteness to steal and fool people.
-When it ran into Ash's group, it stole and framed Ash's Chikorita and Totodile for what it did, and Misty was easily tricked.
+One episode during the Johto saga had a Teddiursa who used its cuteness to steal and fool people.
+When it ran into Ash's group, it stole their food and framed Ash's Chikorita and Totodile for what it did, and Misty was easily tricked.
 However, they eventually find out the truth, and when its cute charade fails to work on them again, it quickly drops the "sheep's clothing" part and just keeps on eating the food that it stole from the gang in defiance.

 An earlier episode, "The School of Hard Knocks," had Giselle, a student at Pokémon Tech who bullied the younger students under the guise of tutoring, who effortlessly beat Misty in a Pokémon fight and dismissed Ash's statement that trainers have to be friends with their Pokémon, even mocking Ash's Pikachu.
 Ash, of course, puts her in her place by beating her with said Pikachu.

 In the episode "Ghoul Daze", a seemingly friendly ghost girl mind-controls Conway and almost tricks him into falling off a cliff.
 Thankfully, it doesn't work because he's saved by a Dusknoir.

 Iris's Emolga, as the viewers undoubtedly realized from the moment she was introduced.
 She'd better watch out, 'cause Snivy don't take no shit.